 The tracking status remains stuck on "In transit" or "In delivery" for 10+ days.
 The package seems to be lost in logistics limbo.

-Process: After 15 days without any progress, Vinted authorizes the opening of a dispute.
+Process: After 15 days without any updates, Vinted authorizes the opening of a delivery dispute.
 Carrier investigation Carrier automatically.
 Buyer refund likely after 30 days if no location found.

 The Limits of Vinted's "Buyer Protection"